 - a child may be separated from a friendship group; - parents wish to avoid a child from the current or previous setting; - transport arrangements would have to be changed; - the child has a particular interest or ability in a subject or activity - 3.
 Children with a sibling already attending this school at the time of admission.
-Children will be classed as siblings if they live in the same household in a single family unit.
-This includes for example, full, half, step, or adoptive brothers or sisters; - 4.
+Children will be classed as siblings if they live at the same home address as defined in this policy, as a single-family unit.
+This includes a natural or adopted brother or sister, step- brother or sister, a natural or adopted child of a cohabiting partner, or a foster brother or sister or a child under a special guardianship order.
+In all cases the sibling must live with the applicant child as part of the same core family unit.
+Children who are children of friends or cousins living with their parents in the same household are not included.
+The sibling's details must be clearly stated in the full application form.
+Failure to do so may result in this category not being identified and the application being placed in a lower category; - 4.
 Children attending a feeder primary school.
 A feeder primary school is linked to the secondary school.
 (A list of feeder primary schools is shown below); - 5.
-Children whose parent/carer is a member of staff employed on a permanent contract at this school for two or more years at the time at which the application for admission to the school is made or where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage evidenced by completion of the staff supplementary information form.
-(This covers staff working at the school to which the application relates but does not include staff who work on the school site for other employers); - 6.
-Other children not shown in a higher oversubscription criteria.
+Children whose parent/carer is a member of staff employed on a permanent contract at this school: - for two or more years at the time at which the application for admission to the school is made; - where the member of staff is recruited to fill a vacant post for which there is a demonstrable skill shortage evidenced by completion of the staff supplementary information form;

+This covers all staff working at the school to which the application relates but does not include staff who work on the school site for other employers.
+The definition of staff for this purpose, is for those teaching or non-teaching staff member at the academy;

+6. Other children not shown in a higher oversubscription criteria.